MonoidDev/split-pages/README.md

 2. You can't define runtime metadata at each page.
 Instead, grap the `AppUrl` union from the genereted data and gather them into the same module.
 This is because we cannot import those data without importing the entire page, if we want full JavaScript flexibility.

-3. No support of react-router other than 5.
+3. No support for react-router other than v5.
 React router introduces huge incompatibility between major versions and following that is not one of our interests.

-4. No support of pure JavaScript, TypeScript is REQUIRED.
-If your application scales to the size that you need auto navigation generation, you probably already use TypeScript.
+4. No support for pure JavaScript.
+TypeScript is REQUIRED.
+If your application scales to the size that you need auto navigation generation, you are probably already using TypeScript.

 ## Acknowledgements